pedroapfilho/ws-worker-observable/README.md

 - Scalability: The use of RxJS observables allows for easy composition and transformation of data streams, making it suitable for complex real-time applications.
 - Type Safety: TypeScript provides type safety, reducing the likelihood of runtime errors and improving code maintainability.
 - Ease of Use: The hooks abstract away the complexity of WebSocket management, making it easy to integrate real-time data into React components.

+#### Note on Web Workers

+Web Workers are particularly useful when you need to process data received from WebSockets.
+They allow you to offload heavy computations to a separate thread, ensuring that the main thread remains responsive.
+If your application only needs to handle simple WebSocket messages without significant processing, using Web Workers might not be necessary.

 #### Diagram